BIIFSweden/BIIFSweden.github.io/projects/_posts/2014-02-01-NiklasDahl.md

 ---

 ## Project Description
  The goal of this project is to analyze neurons grown from stem cells in vitro.
-The aim is to assess the percentage of neurons <br/><br/>(using B-tubulin) and certain neuron subtypes (GABA) by immunofluorescence.
-We used CellProfiler to segment the cells and CellProfiler Analyst to classify positive <br/><br/>cells.
+The aim is to assess the percentage of neurons (using B-tubulin) and certain neuron subtypes (GABA) by immunofluorescence.
+We used CellProfiler to segment the cells and CellProfiler Analyst to classify positive cells.